Commissions

 The process of making your personal art commission is straightforward.

-Firstly, when planning out all my pieces, I create a simple digital image as the mock-up so we can agree on the direction of the piece or pieces.
+Firstly, when planning out all my pieces, both digital and traditional, I create a simple digital image as the mock-up so we can agree on the direction of the piece or pieces.
 This ensures we are both on the same page regarding your preferences, and I have a plan to follow.

 Once you agree to the plan, I will proceed with traditional work.

-Secondly, once I begin working traditionally, you can expect no to little “in progress” updates.
+Secondly, once I begin working, you can expect no to little “in progress” updates.

 This is because the process of making art can be unappealing, and it can be hard to see the vision in these middle stages.